go-sylixos/rsync/README-sylixos.md

 - Donot set any thing like rsyncd = ":873" under [[listener]]
 - SSH authorized_keys only support ed25519.
+- When gokr-rsyncd.toml exist cmdline will not work anymore.

 ## How to build this for sylixos